mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

     FET can be used with GO terms.

+    Additional flags for FET:

+    - **-PC <int>**: Pseudocounts used in calculating the enrichment score and p-value by hypergeometic distribution.
+Default: PC=2.

   **GSEA**
     Gene Set Enrichment Analysis.
 GSEA assess the significance of a pathway by looking at how the members fall in the ranking of all genes.
 The genes are first ranked by significance from resampling.
 Specifically, they are sorted by signed-log-p-value, SLPV=sign(LFC)*(log(pval)), which puts them in order so that the most significant genes with negative LFC are at the top, the most significant with positive LFC are at the bottom, and insignificant genes fall in the middle.
 Roughly, GSEA computes the mean rank of pathway members, and evaluates significance based on a simulated a null distribution.  p-values are again adjusted at the end by BH.